Deflation-based certified greedy algorithm and adaptivity for bifurcating nonlinear PDEs: Acknowledgments

 \section{Acknowledgments}

 MS acknowledges the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Actions, grant agreement 872442 (ARIA).
 This study was carried out within the ``20227K44ME - Full and Reduced order modelling of coupled systems: focus on non-matching methods and automatic learning (FaReX)" project – funded by European Union – Next Generation EU within the PRIN 2022 program (D.D.
 104 - 02/02/2022 Ministero dell’Università e della Ricerca).
 This manuscript reflects only the authors’ views and opinions and the Ministry cannot be considered responsible for them.
-Moreover, MS thanks the INdAM-GNCS Project ``Metodi di riduzione di modello ed approssimazioni di rango basso per problemi alto-dimensionali" (CUP\_E53C23001670001).
+Moreover, MS thanks the INdAM-GNCS Projects ``Metodi di riduzione di modello ed approssimazioni di rango basso per problemi alto-dimensionali" (CUP E53C23001670001) and ``Metodi numerici efficienti per problemi accoppiati in sistemi complessi” (CUP E53C24001950001).
 FP acknowledges the support provided by the European Union- NextGenerationEU, in the framework of the iNEST- Interconnected Nord-Est Innovation Ecosystem (iNEST ECS00000043 – CUP G93C22000610007) consortium and its CC5 Young Researchers initiative.

 \begin{appendices} \addtocontents{toc}{ }